emlid/Navio2/README.md

 ### Python

-Basic examples showing how to work with Navio's onboard devices using C++.
+Basic examples showing how to work with Navio's onboard devices using Python.

 * AccelGyroMag
 * ADC